FEMA Funeral Assistance

 It is the fundamental responsibility of every citizen to do his or her part to help suppress the spread of this virus.
 Professionally, you also have a multi-point duty of care.
 This duty of care, which is consistent with state laws and regulations, is equally as critical to public health and welfare; reverent, dignified care of the deceased; and compassion to those who grieve.
 This is a responsibility that each of you are well versed in.
 While we are passionate for our own personal causes, we must yield to commonsense and the greater public welfare in the application of our duties.
-Without a direct mandate from the Governor, it is up to each establishment to create a protocol when dealing with COVID-19 that will keep yourself, your employees and the families you willingly serve as safe as possible.
 Please take time to look over the references below for helpful information.

 Funeral Home Fact Sheet from Arizona Department of Health Service